 When the Echo Dot came out, it propelled Amazon to a huge lead in the smart home arena.
 At $49, the Dot was an inexpensive way to get Alexa into your home, and it made for a great gift, too.

 However, Google's response, the Home Mini, not only looked better, but sounded better, too.
 With the third-generation Echo Dot ($49), Amazon returns to the top of the budget smart-speaker pack.
+It's why we named it one of our best smart speakers.

 Design: Much improved